mumbert/data-labeling-filtering/docs/README_improvements.md

 Other metadata features can be included, such as:
 - speaker embeddings:
-  - by using the [resemblyzer](https://github.com/resemble-ai/Resemblyzer) project, demo 01 more concretely
+  - by using the [resemblyzer](https://github.com/resemble-ai/Resemblyzer) project, demo 01 shows some code easy to integrate
 - diarization:
   - using the [pyannote](https://github.com/pyannote/pyannote-audio) project we can estimate when the different speakers are present in the speech signal,
   - by using this information the amount of different speakers can be estimated
 - Audio events (e.g. laughter, crowd cheers, music) along with their timestamps
+- Signal-to-noise ratio (SNR), for example using [wadaSNR](https://gist.github.com/johnmeade/d8d2c67b87cda95cd253f55c21387e75)

 ## Input